danielharrell/open-eyes-lect-2017-18/Open.md

 In light of this passage, we might infer if I knew a sun and an earth, then I would be truly open.
 But because I am truly closed, or again enclosed in openness, I only know an eye that sees a sun, a hand that feels an earth.
-The world is always my representation, never a reality apart.
+The world, in this sense, is always my representation, never a reality apart.
 Or again, a matter of seeming rather than being.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
 In other words, there is enough openness even when enclosed, or enough substance in seeming, to make knowledge possible.
 And the knowledge possible is philosophical.

-We can also generalize from Schopenhauer's account.
-For if we were truly open, we might suppose, then there would be no seeming, only being.
+What more could we want, at least without becoming other than we are?
+For perhaps if we were truly open, then there would be no seeming, only being.
 We would see things always as they are.
 But this, we could say, is how a god sees, not how *we* see.
-In our case, the human case, the case of an openness enclosed in selfhood, there is no way to see things as they are, except through how they seem.
+In our case, the human case, perhaps there is no way to see things as they are, except through how they seem.
+Or no way to know them apart from us, since knowing them will put them in relation to us.
 And to call the world my representation is one way of recognizing this.
-But philosophical discernment has other ways, and other words besides "representation". ---"Perception", "impression", "image", "idea".
-"Opinion", "claim", "account". *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
+But philosophical discernment has other ways, and other words besides "representation".
+Perception.
+Impression.
+Image.
+Idea.
+Opinion.
+Claim.
+Account.
+Any word that in a world without us would lose its place. *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
 Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament---the word "self", itself, most of all.

 And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self that can never be escaped.
 The self of Schopenhauer's path, for example, is the world as will and representation.
-But we know of others from the books we read, as the ignorance of Socrates leads to self-knowledge, and the doubt of Descartes to self-certainty.
-Through Kant's critique, we reach the transcendental subject.
-And through Hegel's dialectic, Absolute Spirit.
+But we know of others from the books we read.
+The ignorance of Socrates that leads to self-knowledge.
+Or the doubt of Descartes that leads to self-certainty.
+Kant's critique, through which we discover the transcendental subject.
+Or Hegel's dialectic, by which we reach Absolute Spirit.

 Yet suppose the self we come to embrace, under any such description, can therefore never be escaped.
 It is here